-If one of these services report that the website or web page is up, but you cannot access the page, it is possible the issue is due to one of the following reasons.
+If these services report the website or web page is up, but you cannot access it, it is possible that the issue is due to one of the following reasons.

 We recommend you verify there is not a problem with your ISP (Internet service provider) by contacting their support to confirm the problem is not on their end.
 If this is a computer at a school or job, you'll need to contact the administrator of the network.

-Another method of testing a website and web page is to turn off your Wi-Fi on your smartphone and see if the same problem happens while using your phones cellular data service.
+Another method of testing a website and web page is to turn off the Wi-Fi on your smartphone.
+With Wi-Fi turned off, see if the same problem happens while using your phones cellular data service.
 If the website works on your phone, it is a problem with your router or computer.

 Traceroute the connection